 Regardless of the size or subject of these reflection methods, they all enable the user to reflect on a deep level.

-Critical reflection and transformational learning
+Johns Model of Reflection: critical reflection and transformational learning

 Mezirow, among others, posited that reflection only leads to learning when it generates transformation.
 Additionally, Mezirow suggested that transformation only takes place where the original starting point of a dilemma must be addressed.
 If that’s the case, several phases are completed: